-- Students who believe they are able to proceed with and / or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
-The study career counsellor's advice must be enclosed with the application or the advice of the study programme manager. - The organisation of the study programme must be able to accommodate the short-track option. - 2.
-From the students who register for the BILL programme at the end of the 2nd year, a maximum of 30 students will be selected on the basis of an interview and according to the conditions below: - 1.
-Sufficient study results: A student may only start the BILL programme if they have passed the propaedeutic year (60 EC). - 2.
-Multidisciplinarity: Students must be equally divided from the various study programmes, so that multidisciplinarity is guaranteed. - 3.
-Motivation: The student must have demonstrated, in an interview with the BILL team, that he is sufficiently motivated to participate in BILL.
-See also article 14.3.
+1. Students who believe they are able to proceed with and/or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
+The student coach's advice must be enclosed with the application or the advice of the study programme manager.

+The organisation of the study programme must be able to accommodate the short-track option.

+2. From the students who register for the BILL programme at the end of the 2nd year, a maximum of 30 students will be selected on the basis of an interview and according to the conditions below:

+1. Sufficient study results: A student may only start the BILL programme if they have passed the complete propaedeutic year (60 EC) and have passed year 2 with at least 50 EC.

+2. Multidisciplinarity: Students must be equally divided from the various study programmes, so that multidisciplinarity is guaranteed.

+3. Motivation: The student must have demonstrated, in an interview with the BILL team, that he is sufficiently motivated to participate in BILL.

+4. The students need to have a positive recommendation from the study programme manager.
+See also article 15.3.

-Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, top-Class athletes scheme, student entrepreneurship
+Section 4 Facilities with reference to student coaching, language, functional disability, administrative activities, Elite athletes scheme, student entrepreneurship include the study programme's own method of recording such interviews.

-Article 8 Study career counselling

-- Every student is coached by a study career counsellor. - 2.
-In consultation with the study career counsellor, the student decides how best to work on his development and how to shape the learning process. - 3.
-The student consults with the study career counsellor on the progress of the learning process. - The study career counsellor conducts support and orientation interviews with the student in the foundation year.
 Students add reflective reports in their personal development portfolio.
+Students are responsible for reporting in the digital portfolio and the study career or PPD coach has access to this.

+Article 8 Student coaching

+- 1. Every student is coached by a student coach. - 2.
+In consultation with the student coach, the student decides how best to work on his development and how to shape the learning process. - 3.
+The student consults with the student coach on the progress of the learning process. - 4.
+The student coach conducts support and orientation interviews with the student in the foundation year.

+5. Students may submit a request to the institute director to be assigned a different student coach if they can give arguments for this.

+Article 9 Dutch as a second language - Facilities for Dutch in English language programmes

-Students - Students add reflective reports in their personal development portfolio.
-Students are responsible for reporting in the digital portfolio and the study career or PPD coach has access to this. - 5.
-Students may submit a request to the institute director to be assigned a different study career counsellor if they can give arguments for this. - 6.
-Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
+1. Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
 Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language.

-Article 9 Special facilities for students with a functional disability
+Article 10 Special facilities for students with a functional disability